shetty12/Scaler-clustering/README.md

 Clustering is an unsupervised machine learning technique that groups data points based on their features.
 This project demonstrates how to use Hierarchical Clustering and Agglomerative Clustering to cluster a dataset into meaningful groups.
 By visualizing the clusters, we can identify patterns in the data that may not be immediately obvious.

 **Key Steps Involved**:

-Data Preprocessing: Cleaning and transforming the dataset to make it suitable for clustering.
+**Data Preprocessing**: Cleaning and transforming the dataset to make it suitable for clustering.

 **Hierarchical Clustering**: Building a dendrogram to visualize how clusters are formed based on the data's distance matrix.